How to challenge DSS discrimination

 Can the agent insist on a guarantor?

-Many agents do ask for guarantors and it can help if you have one.
+Many agents ask for guarantors and it helps if you have one.

 But it's not a legal requirement that tenants claiming benefits must provide a guarantor.

-If you can afford the rent, it could be unnecessary or bad practice to refuse to offer you a tenancy just because you don't have a guarantor.
+If you can afford the rent, it could be unnecessary or bad practice to refuse to offer you a tenancy just because you do not have a guarantor.

 Keep a record of your property search